sungheeyun/sungheeyun.github.io/_posts/2025-02-03-PDT - math - inequalities.markdown

 Let me share a concrete example that illustrates this beauty.
 Consider finding the maximum value of $$x + 2y$$ where $$3x^2 + y^2 = 1$$.
-That is to solve the following optimization problem:
+That is to solve the following optimization problem

 $$
 \begin{align}